j0r15/digitalbusinesscard/README.md

 - Created using a access point and a captive portal.

 ## Usage:
-People can connect with there smartphone to the wireless access point in the NodeMCU and enter the captive portal and screenshot the business card.
+People that want your business card, get there smartphone and connect to the wifi (wireless access point) of the NodeMCU and enter (automatically) the captive portal and screenshot the business card.

 ## Installation: